 I responded:

 Sorry for the inflammatory blog title, but there’s no way to get clicks better than throwing around big words like “world’s worst” – even if later revealed that it was meant as a form of praise.
-I’m truly impressed that Perl 6 can emulate the semantics of an ML-like language so closely.
+I’m truly impressed that Raku can emulate the semantics of an ML-like language so closely.
 I didn’t even touch on where blocks in the post because I couldn’t think of any fun examples, but that just drives the point home even more.

 Let me respond to a few points you brought up in your reply: